PlayNux/code-of-conduct/README.md

    To ensure this is a community where people feel comfortable to contribute productive criticism, thoughts, and ideas - assume that everyone here has good intention before we respond, or contribute to the group.

 This Code is not complete.
-It is an inspirational guide to making awesome things together.
-It speaks to the core of the System76 environment, where smart people can make really cool things they love.
+It is an inspirational guide to making awesome things together.where people can make really cool things they love.

 The PlayNux Code of Conduct is licensed under the Creative Commons Attribution-Share Alike 3.0 license.
-You may re-use it for your own project, and modify it as you wish, just please allow others to use your modifications and give credit to the Pop\!\_OS and Ubuntu Projects.
+You may re-use it for your own project, and modify it as you wish, just please allow others to use your modifications and give credit to the PlayNux and Ubuntu Projects.

-Our Code of Conduct is based on [Ubuntu's Code of Conduct](https://www.ubuntu.com/about/about-ubuntu/conduct).
+Our Code of Conduct is based on [Ubuntu & Pop OS Code of Conduct](https://www.ubuntu.com/about/about-ubuntu/conduct).